floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 Its important to note that sync always returns an Effect with a error of type never, this is because the function passed to it should be guaranteed to never throw.

 ---
-A synchronous computations that could throw
+Synchronous computations that could throw
 ```ts
 // type: Effect<never, Error, any>
 const program = Effect.try({